hunterstroud89/tabink-v3/README.md

 ### Files App (Notes & Sketches)

+The Files app is a **unified browser** for both notes and sketches.
+You don't need separate apps - everything is in one place!

 **Creating a Note:**
 1. Tap **Files** widget or app icon
 2. Tap **"+ New Note"**